opulo-inc/docs/docs/openpnp/v4/calibration/7-bottom-camera-position/index.md

      ![Position the toolhead over the bottom camera precisely](../2-connect-to-machine/images/26-touch-datum-board-and-bring-over-bottom-cam-gif.gif)
      ![Position the toolhead over the bottom camera precisely](../2-connect-to-machine/images/27-center-nozzle-tip-over-bottom-camera.webp)
     !!!
 Tip "Fine-Tuning Focus"
         The bottom camera’s focus is pre-adjusted before shipping, but you can fine-tune it if needed.
-The lens is secured with friction grease, so apply light pressure while twisting the top portion of the lens until the image appears sharp.
+The lens is secured with friction grease, so apply light pressure while twisting the top portion of the side of the lens until the image appears sharp.
 Avoid excessive force.
 <br/><br/>

 6. **Capture the Bottom Camera Position**.